flowchart LR

 79 Data Documentation: Datasheets, Data Cards, and Data Statements

 A trained model is a function of its data.
 When practitioners cannot answer basic questions about where a dataset came from, who is represented in it, how it was labeled, and what it was meant for, they cannot reason about the behavior of the systems they build on top of it.
 Data documentation is the discipline of recording these answers in a structured, durable, and discoverable form.
 This chapter surveys the three most influential documentation frameworks in machine learning practice, namely Datasheets for Datasets, Data Cards, and Data Statements for natural language processing.
-It then distills the common content categories they share, and argues that documentation is most valuable not as a compliance artifact but as an instrument of accountability.
+It then distills the common content categories they share, develops a small formal model of what documentation actually buys a user, works a concrete example, and argues that documentation is most valuable not as a compliance artifact but as an instrument of accountability.

 79.1 1.
 Why Document Data